-Hello Selfie Miami
+Hello Selfie Miami 2015

-In meatspace, the performers ignored the IRL audience in the spirit of what Durbin calls "passive aggressive performance art."
-The IRL audience became a part of the piece by taking their own selfies within the space of the performance.
+For Hello Selfie!, performers covered themselves and each other in hello kitty stickers, and then took selfies in a public space for an hour straight while ignoring the IRL audience in the spirit of what Durbin calls “passive aggressive performance art.”
+They uploaded the selfies in real time to a FB event wall, in another first—one of the first performance artworks to happen both IRL and on Facebook simultaneously, with real time audience participation in both spaces.
+The IRL audience also became a part of the piece by taking their own selfies alongside the performers within the space of the performance.

 The piece was subsequently performed in Union Square NYC with Transfer Gallery (2014), and in Miami with Transfer Gallery and Kelani Nichole for the Pulse Art Fair (2015), commissioned by Helen Toomer.